 The fleet includes:

 The 1996 OSP, as yet unnamed, is our most modern hull.
 It was converted in 2008 by Windward Boatworks.
 A carbon fiber mast was installed at that time.
 The hull is from laminated around a Corecell core, making it one of the stiffest on the water.
-Skipper Tim Dickson races with family crew.
-As good as Tim is, watch out for his son Mac Dickson.
-A red-hot college racer, Mac is a demon in the pins and one of the best drivers on the river.
+Skipper Tim Dickson races with a variety of crew.
+As good as Tim is, watch out for his son Mac Dickson, a red-hot Charleston College racer.
 The OSP was acquired from Slippery Rock, Pennsylvania.

 “Uff-Da!” was made by Johnson Boat Works in White Bear, Minnesota way back in 1983.
 This is a stiff boat with Corecell laminate and lots of tweaks to running rigging.
 It carries a Melges spar and was converted to an Inland 20 by Windward Boatworks in Wisconsin back in 2009.
-Stew Harris brought the boat to the Potomac in 2010 and has been offering rides and promoting the class every since.
-You can see Uff-Da! at the PRSA races almost every weekend.
+The Boat is raced by a syndicate of sailors that includes Rick Loheed, Rob Gosselink, Chris Stinson.

 “Chalupa” is a 16-foot M Scow made by Johnson Boat Works in 1974.
 The M Scow is considered “The People’s Scow” because it was so much less expensive when built, and still enjoys popularity in the Midwest and southern New Jersey, where they are regularly raced as a “club boat.”
 This particular boat has been upgraded repeatedly and is now in prime racing form.
 It is a lot of fun in a blow; it can feel as though the boat is skipping across the chop.
 In fact, that is what the 450 lbs. racing scow does.
 Without at spinnaker, the M Scow is easily handled by an adult and child.
-Skipper Karen Currie has refused many requests to sell “her boat.”
-So…don’t ask.
+Skipper Ed Ryan is planning to campaign the boat in 2018.